-On the day of the trip, I wanted to confirm our reservations, so I called the boat company.
-Sometimes, being paranoid is good because we would have never gotten on that boat if I hadn’t called.
+The day of the trip, I called the boat company to confirm our reservations.
+Sometimes, being paranoid helps and in this case, it was the reason we were on that boat.
 Apparently, our names were not on the list even though I booked online weeks ago.
-We were lucky that the person on the phone was very reasonable.
+We were lucky that the person on the phone was reasonable.
 I gave him our confirmation number and names.
 Pretty soon, a man picked us up at a meeting point.

-He looked pissed off and annoyed as he drove frantically to the pier.
-There was no explanation—or apology—and the silence was awkward.
+He looked pissed and annoyed as he drove frantically to the pier.
+There was no explanation—nor apology—and so we sat in the back of the van awkwardly.
 When we got there, everyone was already inside the boat, and the crew was waiting for us—the very last passengers.
 Judging eyes followed us as we walked past people already settled in their seats.
 I felt my face flush.
 It wasn’t our fault but how were they supposed to know that?
-They probably thought we overslept or something.
+They probably thought we were irresponsible tourists.
 The boat’s engine started seconds later, and everyone resumed their business.
-Oh, thank god!

-There’s a narrow staircase that leads to the bottom of the deck.
+There’s a narrow staircase that lead to the bottom of the deck.
 We grabbed overalls that looked like something you see in deep-sea fishing shows.

 Moving around wasn’t easy because of the consistent shifting of the boat.
-People stood by the edges and kept their eyes fixed on the sea.
+People stood by the edges and kept their eyes fixed on the water.
 I imagined seeing one or two whales jumping out of the ocean, swimming close to the boat.
 I always had a profound love for the sea and the creatures living in it.
 I used to have an encyclopedia when I was a kid that had pictures of sharks and whales.
-I read it more than I could count.

 Hot chocolate sounds good right now.
-My body was warm thanks to the suit, but my face and hands were freezing.
-Every now and then it would rain, followed by mild snow, then rain again.
-It was as if the sky could not make up its mind about the weather.
+My body was warm thanks to the overalls, but my face and hands were freezing.
+Every now and then, it would rain, followed by mild snow, then rain again.
+It was as if the sky couldn’t make up its mind about what it wants.

-The guide sat above an elevated platform reciting facts about whales in his monotone voice.
-Everyone was eager to see whales that every time someone pointed at the sea, people turned to that direction only to find nothing.
-People eventually got bored and after a few hours of standing around, went back inside the deck to keep warm.
-Jeremie decided to follow them and was asleep for the rest of the trip.
+The guide sat on an elevated platform reciting facts about whales with his monotone voice.
+Everyone was eager to see something that every time someone pointed at the sea, people turned towards that direction only to be disappointed.
+People eventually got bored and after a few hours of standing around, went inside the deck for warmth.
+Jeremie decided to follow them and slept the rest of the trip.